Scotts Osmocote 25L Premium Potting Mix

 Watering: regular watering.

-Bougainvillea is an evergreen climber that’s covered in colour in the warmer months.
+Bougainvillea is vining climber that's evergreen in warm climates, but deciduous in cool to cold climates.
 The most common varieties are shades of red, orange, pink and purple, but white and even golden forms are available.
 The true flower of a bougainvillea is a very small cream trumpet.
 The plant derives its showiness from coloured leaves that surround this insignificant flower.

 Once known only as a very large climber, there are now many forms of bougainvillea, including dwarfs, so you can pick one to suit any spot.